erikvorkink/outfitbit/README.md

 - Outfit: one shirt + pants + shoes, worn as an outfit

-## Feature Wish List
+## TODO
-- *High priority* Add new articles of clothing + photos via app, rather than manually in Firebase and Cloudinary.
+- Add new articles of clothing + photos via app, rather than manually in Firebase and Cloudinary.
 - Analysis:
 	- most common articles and outfits (total, date range, day of week)
 	- combinations never worn